prowler-cloud/prowler/README.md

 ## Add Custom Checks

-In order to add any new check feel free to create a new extra check in the extras section.
+In order to add any new check feel free to create a new extra check in the extras group or other group.
 To do so, you will need to follow these steps:

-1. use any existing extra check as reference
-2. add `ID7N` and `TITLE7N`, where N is a new check number part of the extras section (7) around line 361 `# List of checks IDs and Titles`
-3. add your new extra check function name at `callCheck` function (around line 1817) and below in that case inside extras option (around line 1853)
-4. finally add it in `# List only check tittles` around line 1930
+1. Follow structure in file `checks/check_sample`
+2. Name your check with a number part of an existing group or a new one
-5. save changes and run it as ./prowler -c extraNN
+3. Save changes and run it as ./prowler -c extraNN`
+4. Send me a pull request! :)

+## Add Custom Groups

+1. Follow structure in file `groups/groupN_sample`
+2. Name your group with a non existing number
+3. Save changes and run it as `./prowler -g extraNN`
-6. send me a pull request! :)
+4. Send me a pull request! :)

+* You can also create a group with only the checks that you want to perform in your company, for instance a group named `group9_mycompany` with only the list of checks that you care or your particular compliance applies.

 ## Third Party Integrations